• Skip to primary navigation

 14. Mu Ko Ang Thong National Park

 A short trip from popular Thai islands like Koh Samui and Koh Phangan, Mu Ko Ang Thong National Park is a great day trip option for tourists interested in time on the water.
-This marine park in the Gulf of Thailand actually covers 42 islands and is a fantastic choice for water sports and activities, including kayaking, boating, snorkeling, and diving.
-Then there’s all the things to do on the islands themselves, from lounging on white sand beaches to hiking up to mountaintop viewpoints for their magnificent vistas.
+This marine park in the Gulf of Thailand covers 42 islands and is a fantastic choice for water sports and activities, including kayaking, boating, snorkeling, and diving.
+There also is plenty to do on the islands themselves, from lounging on white sand beaches to hiking up to mountaintop viewpoints to see their magnificent vistas.

 Namtok Phlio National Park in Thailand